obpy/obpy/src/doc/source/introduction.rst

 "Just what *is* OpenBlox?", you ask yourself.

-In a nutshell, OpenBlox is:

- * A way for you to easily make your very own game, without having to know a lot about programming, or even 3D modeling
- * A way to share (and soon play) your game with your friends
- * A way to accomplish the above things, without its users having to pay *a single cent*
+In a nutshell, OpenBlox lets you build games with Lego bricks, physics, and a scripting language called Lua [1]_ .
+Soon, you'll be able to play your games with your friends across the Internet.

+*-the OpenBlox website*

-How can the above be accomplished?
+How can OpenBlox accomplish all that?

 * Games are primarily made with Lego-like bricks, that you drag-and-drop around to make your world
-* Interactivity (say, a bazooka firing when you press a key) is implemented with Lua [1]_ - a simple programming language
+* Lua is easy to understand, even for someone who has no previous experience with programming
 * OpenBlox is Free (as in freedom, and as in price) software [2]_, so naturally it doesn't cost anything